TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 # Exercise - Configure applications to send or receive messages through an Event Hub

+You're now ready to configure your publisher and consumer applications for your Event Hub.

+In this unit, you'll configure these applications to send or receive messages through your Event Hub.
+These applications are stored in a GitHub repository.

+You'll configure two separate applications; one acts as the message sender (**SimpleSend**), the other as the message receiver (**EventProcessorSample**).
+These are Java applications, which enable you to do everything within the browser.
+However, the same configuration is needed for any platform, such as .NET.

+## Create a general-purpose, standard storage account

+## Clone the Event Hubs GitHub repository

+## Edit SimpleSend.java

+## Use Maven to build SimpleSend.java

+## Edit EventProcessorSample.java

+## Use Maven to build EventProcessorSample.java

+## Start the sender and receiver apps

+## Summary

 # Evaluate the performance of the deployed Event Hub using the Azure portal

 # Exercise - Evaluate the performance of the deployed Event Hub using the Azure portal